-BLAS and LAPACK libraries built with gfortran 9 and later (and versions 8.4, 7.5 and later in those series) require calls from C/C++ to handle 'hidden' character lengths - R itself does so but many packages used not to and some have segfaulted.
-This has been largely circumvented by using the Fortran flag -fno-optimize-sibling-calls (currently set by configure if it detects gfortran 7 or later).
+BLAS and LAPACK libraries built with recent versions of gfortran require calls from C/C++ to handle 'hidden' character lengths - R itself does so but many packages used not to and some have segfaulted.
+This was largely circumvented by using the Fortran flag -fno-optimize-sibling-calls (formerly set by configure if it detected gfortran 7 or later): however use of the R headers which include those character-length arguments is no longer optional in packages.

 LAPACK 3.9.0 (and probably earlier) had a bug in which the DCOMBSSQ subroutine may cause NA to be interpreted as zero.
 This is fixed in the R 3.6.3 and later sources, but if you use an external LAPACK, you may need to fix it there.
 (The bug was corrected in 3.9.1 and the routine removed in 3.10.1.)